arpitgarg123/Garava-official/server/docs/phonepe-integration.md

 ## Security Notes

-1. **Salt Key**: Keep your salt key secure and never expose it in frontend code
+1. **Client Secret**: Keep your client secret secure and never expose it in frontend code
-2. **Webhook Verification**: All webhooks are verified using HMAC-SHA256
+2. **OAuth Tokens**: Access tokens are automatically managed and refreshed
+3. **Webhook Verification**: v2 API uses improved webhook payload validation
-3. **HTTPS**: Always use HTTPS in production for secure communication
+4. **HTTPS**: Always use HTTPS in production for secure communication
-4. **Environment Separation**: Use different merchant accounts for test and production
+5. **Environment Separation**: Use different client credentials for test and production
+6. **Token Management**: Tokens are cached in memory and auto-refreshed before expiry

 ## Migration from Razorpay